ibm-cloud-docs/log-analysis/agent/detach_agent.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Disconnecting a LogDNA agent
+# Disconnecting a logging agent
 {: #detach_agent}

-Detach a LogDNA agent from a logging instance to stop collecting logs.
+Detach a logging agent from a logging instance to stop collecting logs.
 {:shortdesc}

-## Detaching a LogDNA agent from a standard Kubernetes cluster
+## Detaching a logging agent from a standard Kubernetes cluster
 {: #detach_agent_kube}

-To stop your Kubernetes cluster from sending logs to your {{site.data.keyword.la_full_notm}} instance, you must remove the LogDNA agent from your cluster.
+To stop your Kubernetes cluster from sending logs to your {{site.data.keyword.la_full_notm}} instance, you must remove the logging agent from your cluster.

-### Detaching a LogDNA agent version 2 from a standard Kubernetes cluster by using kubectl commands
+### Detaching a logging agent version 2 from a standard Kubernetes cluster by using kubectl commands
 {: #detach_agent_kube_kubectl_v2}

 To stop your Kubernetes cluster from forwarding logs to your LogDNA instance, complete the following steps from the command line: